Purchasing Guidelines & Procedures

 *UNI accepts no responsibility/liability for suppliers of same or similar name as those that appear above.

-and Standards for Purchases
+Specifications and Standards for Purchases

-which should be maintained for purposes of cost efficient replacement
+Recognition is also given to standardization and compatibility requirements which should be maintained for purposes of cost efficient replacement and maintenance.

 for further additional information.
 Items may also be used as a trade-in if economically feasible.
 Disposition thereafter will require soliciting bids, public auction or sale, or dismantling for parts.
 Contact Purchasing Services or the Fixed Asset Accountant in the Office of Business Operations with questions.

 The Campus Warehouse does maintain some surplus furniture in stock for departments to use at no charge.
 Contact the Fixed Asset Accountant at 273-3527 for more information.
 Surplus items should not be used in newly renovated spaces without consulting with interior design at Facilities Services.

 to provide food and soft drinks for sale in the contracted areas.
 Any department, activity, camp, or sponsored program wishing to provide snack or soft drink items to participants should contact Purchasing for information on how to proceed.

+All location requests shall take into consideration the potential for noise and traffic disturbances as well as safety issues.
+Purchasing Services, Facilities Services and the vendor will coordinate all installations.
 Prior to adding new locations, comments will be sought from other departments in the building.